-Roy Adair was appointed Chief Executive of Belfast Harbour in 2005.
-Roy previously held positions with Rothmans International; Flexibox International and was the CEO of Northern Ireland Quality Centre, where he was the organisation’s first CEO.
-Roy joined electronics group DDL Inc in 1994 to run Irlandus Circuits, a company which he bought in 1999.
+Roy Adair was appointed Chief Executive of Belfast Harbour Commissioners in 2005.
+Roy previously held positions with Rothmans International, Flexibox International and the Northern Ireland Quality Centre, where he was the organisation’s first CEO.
+Roy joined electronics group DDL Inc in 1994 to run Irlandus Circuits, a company which he subsequently bought from the Group in 1999.

-Roy is involved as a Non-Executive in a range of organisations including the Prince’s Trust, BitC (as NI Chair), the UK Major Ports Group, the Offshore Wind Energy Council and Northern Ireland Centre for Economic Policy.
-He is President Emeritus of the General Stevedoring Council, chairs the Diaspora initiative, NI Connections, and Business in the Community NI, and has also served as Prince Charles’ Ambassador for Social Responsibility, and as an Invest NI board member.
+Roy has been involved as a non-executive in a range of organisations which currently include the Prince’s Trust, Business in the Community (as Northern Ireland Chair), the UK Major Ports Group, the Offshore Wind Energy Council and the Ulster University Centre for Economic Policy.
+He is President Emeritus of the General Stevedoring Council, chairs the Diaspora initiative, NI Connections, and has also served as Prince Charles’ Ambassador for Social Responsibility, and as an Invest NI board member.